Service User Confidentiality Policy

 2.1.
 To ensure that the confidentiality of people using the services of the organisation is protected in a consistent and appropriate manner.

 2.2.
-To provide staff, IC’s and service users with the organisation’s understanding of confidentiality and clear guidelines regarding handling of information, including the extension of confidentiality.
+To provide staff and service users with the organisation’s understanding of confidentiality and clear guidelines regarding handling of information, including the extension of confidentiality.

 2.3.
 To assign responsibilities for the management of confidential information.